 It is imperative that we speak up in order to prevent the killing of innocent human beings , the harming of misinformed women and the turning of homes into abortion clinics.

 This consultation is likely to become the most important battle ground in deciding the fate of these measures.
 We can expect the abortion industry (BPAS, NUPAS and Marie Stopes) to come out in full force proclaiming how safe and effective these measures are, with supportive contributions from the Royal Colleges (RCOG and RCOM) and abortion advocacy groups.
 Clare Murphy, head of public affairs at BPAS, has already been doing the rounds in the media claiming pills by post abortions are not only “safe” but “‘a phenomenal achievement” and “‘one of the health silver linings...of the pandemic”.

 Without a swell of compelling counter information from members of the public and specialists, the government is likely to wave these new measures in without much scrutiny.

-This consulation gives us an unprecedented opportunity to expose the abortion industry, too long operating with impunity, and to provide facts and figures for politicians to draw upon if these measures result in a debate in the Houses of Parliament.
+This consultation gives us an unprecedented opportunity to expose the abortion industry, too long operating with impunity, and to provide facts and figures for politicians to draw upon if these measures result in a debate in the Houses of Parliament.

 Who should fill out this consultation?